-Diabetes can be a psychological burden.
+Diabetes can affect your mental health.
 It’s enough to make you either shut down and deny it completely, or feel completely overwhelmed.
 Especially right after your diagnosis.
 It’s not always easy to come to terms with the thought of having to live with it for the rest of your life.
-On average, people with diabetes struggle with depression about twice as often as people without diabetes.
+On average, people with diabetes struggle with depression or mental health issues about twice as often as people without diabetes.

-Fortunately, there are many ways to protect your psyche from the negative messages of your diabetes.
+Fortunately, there are many ways to protect your psyche from having a negative impact on your diabetes and vice versa.
 That’s why we’ve put together these 5 tips to help you stay emotionally healthy with diabetes.

 1. Don’t let diabetes be your life!

 Diabetes is a full-time job.
 It’s with you throughout the whole day and you’re responsible for managing as best as you can.